The Stamp Act Congress is Also Known As

 - North Carolina

 There were 27 delegates that attended the meetings.
-They were lawyers, businessmen, landowners, and some of them also owned enslaved people.
-However, some of them, like James Otis, Jr. were abolitionists.
+They were lawyers, businessmen, and landowners.
+Some of them owned slaves, however, some of them, like James Otis, Jr. were abolitionists.

 All of the men that attended were members of their respective colonial legislatures.